 d.
 Creation and establishment of the ‘Mfon Legacy Grant’ which will be awarded to emerging Black Women photographers of African descent.

 e.
-Subsequent issues of Mfon will be published bi-annually and feature women photographers of African descent as well as highlight the work of Mfon Legacy Grantees.
+Subsequent issues of MFON will be published annually and feature women photographers of African descent as well as highlight the work of MFON Legacy Grantees.